 What is hypothyroidism?

-Hypothyroidism is an underactive thyroid gland and is when the thyroid does not produce enough thyroid hormone to keep the body running normally.
-A person with hypothyroid has too little thyroid hormone in their body.
-Common causes are autoimmune diseases, such as Hashimoto’s thyroiditis, surgical removal of the thyroid, and radiation treatment.
+Hypothyroidism is a condition where the thyroid gland is underactive.
+This means the gland does not produce enough of the thyroid hormone - this can affect the rest of the body.
+Common causes of hypothyroidism are autoimmune diseases, such as Hashimoto’s thyroiditis, surgical removal of the thyroid, and radiation treatment.

 Can I use Natural Cycles, and how will it affect my temperature?